benjaminhass/polybutton/README.md

 Swift class for creating polygonal buttons.

 Create triangle, square, and other shape you can think of buttons in iOS.
-# polybutton
-Swift class for creating polygonal buttons.

-Create triangle, square, and other shape you can think of buttons in iOS.

 Usage: